latextemplates/LNCS/README.md

 * Provides a skeletal [paper.tex](paper.tex) file
 * Adds modern packages such as [microtype], [cleveref], [csquotes], [paralist], [hyperref], [hypcap], [cfr-lm]
 * Support of copy and paste from the generated PDF: Glyphs are encoded using unicode characters.
+This is enabled by the [cmap] package.
+* Support todos as pdf annotations.
+This is enabled by the [pdfcomment] package.
 * Support for `\powerset` command
 * Generated PDF allows for copy and paste of text without getting words with ligatures such as "workflow" destroyed